phetsims/phet-info/doc/strings-i18n-yaml-fluent.md

 Rosetta compatibility, TypeScript modules with proper typing for development, and Fluent message objects that support runtime string resolution with proper parameterization.
 This architecture enables PhET simulations to leverage modern internationalization practices while preserving the existing toolchain and translation workflow.

-# References

-1. Please refer to membrane-transport-strings_en.yaml for an example of a YAML file.